dnhn/git-audio/readme.md

 ![Cover image](./cover.svg)

-A Git hook that plays a sound when you commit.
-By default, it uses a sitcom laugh track.
+Add a spark of joy to coding—hear a surprise sound every time you commit.
+By default, it’s a sitcom laugh track.

 [For the Love of Code 2025](https://gh.io/ftloc) hackathon entry.